Dispensing Sample Medications: Risk Management Strategies

 - Incomplete patient instructions or failure to provide written instructions in a language the patient can understand.

-- Incomplete patient monitoring.
+- Incomplete patient assessment and monitoring.

 Patient Safety Strategies

 Sample medications must be handled with the same level of accountability and security as other prescription medications—as required by the standard of care, federal and state pharmaceutical laws and regulations, and accrediting organizations.
-Physicians have the same duty of care to patients receiving sample medications as they have to patients receiving prescriptions.
+Practitioners have the same duty of care to patients receiving sample medications as they have to patients receiving prescriptions.

-- Develop detailed policies and procedures that address sample medication inventory, storage, tracking, documentation, and patient care management.
+- Develop detailed policies and procedures that address sample medication inventory, storage, access, tracking, documentation, and patient care management.

 - Store, secure, and track samples to prevent inappropriate access and loss.